OlivierGeorgeon/osoyoo/README.md

 # PetitCat

-The PetitCat project aims at controlling a mobile robot to generate life-like behaviors.
+The PetitCat project aims at generate life-like behaviors in robots.
-It is currently used with the PetitCat Robot, an extension of the [osoyoo robot car](https://osoyoo.myshopify.com/collections/robot-car/products/osoyoo-omni-directinal-mecanum-wheels-robot-car-kit-for-arduino-mega2560-metal-chassis-dc-speed-encoder-motor-robotic-diy-stem-remote-controlled-educational-mechanical-diy-coding-for-teens-adult?variant=31634199183471).
+It currently uses the PetitCat Robot, an extension of the [osoyoo robot car](https://osoyoo.myshopify.com/collections/robot-car/products/osoyoo-omni-directinal-mecanum-wheels-robot-car-kit-for-arduino-mega2560-metal-chassis-dc-speed-encoder-motor-robotic-diy-stem-remote-controlled-educational-mechanical-diy-coding-for-teens-adult?variant=31634199183471).

 ## Repository architecture